UnionOfRAD/manual/en/models/connections.md

 # Connections

-Connection configuration is the first place you need to start when working with models.
-Lithium supports a number of different relational and non-relational databases, and each is defined through the connection configuration.
+Connection configuration is the first place you need to start when working with models. li3 supports a number of different relational and non-relational databases, and each is defined through the connection configuration.

 Connections are configured in the core bootstrap file `app/config/bootstrap/connections.php`.
 The `Connections::add()` method is used in this file to make different connections available to your models.